borgbase/docs.borgbase.com/faq/index.md

 ## Other Questions

+### What's the difference between a SSH key, SSH password, SSH key passphrase and Borg repository passphrase?

+*BorgBase* uses SSH keys for authentication.
+This means to connect to a backup repository, you need to upload the *public* part of a SSH keypair and then use the *private* part to make a connection.

+The SSH key and the Borg repository passphrase are totally separate.
+SSH keys are only used for *authentication* to log into the BorgBase repo and you can easily replace it in the control panel.

+It's possible to create an encrypted SSH key that's protected with a passphrase.
+We don't recommend this for backup purposes, since it doesn't add much security and can interfere with automation.
+It's preferred to generate a SSH key without passphrase and keep it on this one machine only.
+If the same Borg repository is used from another machine, generate a new key there.

+In addition, SSH also supports login by *password*.
+This doesn't work well with automation and isn't supported by *BorgBase*.
+If you are prompted for a SSH password, there is an issue with your SSH key.

+The Borg repository passphrase is used for *encryption* and is separate from SSH.
+It encrypts the backup data on your machine and we can't help you recover or replace it.
+You should keep it somewhere safe off the source machine, so you always have access to the backup, even if something happens to the source machine.

+To summarize the terms again:

+- *SSH key*: The private part of a keypair used to authenticate with a SSH server.
+Used by *BorgBase* for *authentication* when connecting to a Borg repository.
+- *SSH password*: Another way to authenticate with a SSH server.
+Not used by *BorgBase*.
+- *SSH key passphrase*: To encrypt a SSH key.
+- *Borg repository passphrase*: To encrypt the data in a Borg repository

 ### Which storage backend are you using?

 We deploy a mix of hardware- and software RAID-6 backed storage servers with NVMe-backed write caches for performance and enterprise hard drives for reliablity.
 Replacement drives are ready on-site for quick failovers.
 For a list of the providers we work with, you can also see our [GDPR page](https://www.borgbase.com/gdpr).